Lawwrenciumm/Secure-Programming-S1/README.md

 Once chosen your setup, you will be prompted ```Enter your name: ```, just enter name you can remember, or your least favorite Itlian branded dog food.
 Leave it empty, and you shall be named ```Anonymous```.

-If you didn't fuck anything up, you client will be connected to the server by now. ```COMMANDS``` should appear in your terminal, most of them are self explanatory.
+If you didn't fuck anything up, your client will be connected to the server by now. ```COMMANDS``` should appear in your terminal, most of them are self explanatory.

 Start typing now to send message into public chat.